 There are varieties of gifts but the same Spirit; varieties of services, but the same Lord; varieties of activities, but it is the same God who inspires them all in everyone.
+To each is given everyone.
 To each is given the manifestation of the Spirit for the common good.

-1 Corinthians 12.4-7 early church did, usually making first communion before they are confirmed.
+1 Corinthians 12.4-7